Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Experiments

-We compared our TD3-PDSAN (integrate PDSAN with TD3 algorithm) against TD3 (integrate deep actor network with TD3 algorithm), TD3-Pop (integrate population coding and deep actor network with TD3 algorithm, it has the same amount of parameters as TD3-PDSAN) and TD3-PopSAN (integrate PopSAN with TD3 algorithm), where the hyper-parameter configurations of deep actor network and PopSAN were the same as the ones used in~\cite{DBLP:journals/corr/abs-2010-09635}.
-Unless explicitly stated, PDSAN and PopSAN training used the same hyper-parameters as the deep actor network.
-The configuration of hyper-parameters for these models was set as follows: \begin{enumerate}[(1)] \item TD3: \\ Actor network was (256, relu, 256, relu, action dim $m$, tanh); Critic network was (256, relu, 256, relu, 1, linear); Actor learning rate was $10^{-3}$; Critic learning rate was $10^{-3}$; Reward discount factor was $\gamma=0.99$; Soft target update factor was $\eta=0.005$; Maximum length of replay buffer was $T=10^6$; Gaussian exploration noise was $\sigma=0.1,\Tilde{\sigma}=0.2$; Noise clip was $c=0.5$; Mini-batch size was $N=100$; Policy delay factor was $d=2$. \item TD3-Pop:\\ Actor network was (Population Encoder, 256, relu, 256, relu, Population Decoder, action dim $m$, tanh); Input population size for single state dimension was $p=10$; Input coding used population coding ($pop$ for all tasks); Other configurations are the same as TD3. \item TD3-PopSAN:\\ PopSAN was (Population Encoder, 256, LIF, 256, LIF, Population Decoder, action dim $m$, tanh), where the current decay factor, voltage factor and firing threshold of LIF neurons were $0.5$, $0.75$, and $0.5$, respectively; Input population size for single state dimension was $p=10$; Time window was $T_1=5$; PopSAN learning rate was $10^{-4}$; Input coding used pop-det (HalfCheetah-v3 \& Ant-v3) and pop-poi (Hopper-v3 \& Walker2d-v3). \item TD3-PDSAN:\\ PDSAN used (Population Encoder, 256, DNs, 256, DNs, Population Decoder, action dim $m$, tanh), where the current decay factor and firing threshold of MDNs were both $0.5$; Input population size for single state dimension was $p=10$; Time window was $T_1=5$; PDSAN learning rate was $10^{-4}$; Input coding used population coding ($pop$ for all tasks). \end{enumerate}
+We compared our MDC-SAN against DAN and Pop-DAN (integrated population coding with DAN; it had the same amount of parameters as MDC-SAN for a fair comparison).
+DAN, Pop-DAN, and our MDC-SAN were all trained in conjunction with deep critic networks of the same structure using TD3 algorithm \cite{fujimoto2018addressing}.
+We evaluated the trained DAN, Pop-DAN, and MDC-SAN on four continuous control tasks (Fig. \ref{fig-task}) under the same settings and compared their performance (rewards gained).
+Pop-DAN and MDC-SAN used the same hyper-parameters as the DAN unless explicitly stated.
+The hyperparameter configurations of these models were as follows: \paragraph{Integrate DAN with TD3} Actor network was (256, relu, 256, relu, action dim $M$, tanh); critic network was (256, relu, 256, relu, 1, linear); actor learning rate was $10^{-3}$; critic learning rate was $10^{-3}$; reward discount factor was $\gamma=0.99$; soft target update factor was $\eta=0.005$; maximum length of replay buffer was $T=10^6$; Gaussian exploration noise was $\sigma=0.1,\Tilde{\sigma}=0.2$; noise clip was $c=0.5$; mini-batch size was $n=100$; and policy delay factor was $d=2$; \paragraph{Integrate Pop-DAN with TD3} Actor network was (Population Encoder, 256, relu, 256, relu, Group Decoder, action dim $M$, tanh); input population size for single state dimension was $J=10$; input coding used population coding ($C_{pop}$ for all tasks); \paragraph{Integrate MDC-SAN with TD3} MDC-SAN used (Population Encoder, 256, DNs, 256, DNs, Group Decoder, action dim $M$, tanh), where the current decay factor and firing threshold of DNs were both $0.5$; input population size for single state dimension was $J=10$; MDC-SAN learning rate was $10^{-4}$; input coding used population coding ($C_{pop}$ for all tasks).